leightongrant/readme-generator/README.md

 <a name="readme-top"></a>
-# Readme Generator
+# README Generator

-App to generate a readme
+App to generate a README

 ## Description

-This app will generate a professional readme for your next project.
-Just follow the prompts and enter all the required information
+This app will generate a professional README for your next project.
+Follow the prompts and enter all required information.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Table of Contents